18scorpii/sample-go-app/readme.md

-# Execution Commands
+# Sample Application In Golang

-## To test
+## Requirement

-- cd ~/sample-go-app
-- go test
+- Create a HR System to manage employees
+	- CURD operation on employees
+	- Store the data in the file system
+	- REST API using JSON

-## To Run
+## Execution Commands

-- cd ~/sample-go-app
-- go run main.go
+- `go run main.go`

-## To Install

-- cd ~/sample-go-app
-- go install
-- find the mac binary under HOME/bin

-## To Compile
+- `go clean -testcache && go test -v ./...`		 ( To Clear cache and run all test cases )
+- `go test -v -run TestEmployeesUnmarshalling ./...`	( To Run a Specific Test Case )
+- `go install` ( To create a binary for local setup under the GOBIN folder )

-- `env GOOS=linux GOARCH=amd64 go build github.com/18scorpii/sample-go-app`
-- Take the binary and run it on centos
+- `env GOOS=linux GOARCH=amd64 go build sample-go-app` ( To use this binary on a centos )